lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/axi-apb-interfaces-demo.rst

 .. line-block::
     APB is also part of the ARM AMBA protocol family, designed for low-power and low-latency communication with peripheral devices.
     It is simpler and lower performance compared to AXI, making it suitable for slower peripheral devices.
+An APB peripheral also consumes less resources on the FPGA fabric compared to an AXI peripheral.

 Accessing AXI and APB Peripherals from Linux
 ********************************************